dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

        - remove deprecated tculControlMode from CIM export
        - export CIM TransformerMeshImpedance on the winding 1 kVA base

+1.7.5  - allow execution to continue if UUIDs file does not exist

+1.7.6  - initialize ExpControl.Vreg in state variable monitor

 Open Issues
 ===========